WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/Zero-knowledge Proofs.md

 ![alt text](./media/ZKP5.png "Merkle Tree")

-### Example 1

-To illustrate this validator abstraction, let's take a basic example such as a circuit that generates a public key of an identity (which is known) from the private key (which is not known):
+To illustrate this validator abstraction, let's take the basic part with the circuit that generates a public key of an identity (which is known) from the private key (which is not known):

 ![alt text](./media/ZKP6.png "Merkle Tree")

-### Example 2

-A more complex example is a system that is able to check if a specific identity belongs to a census and so is enabled to vote.
+This circuit can be included into a more complex one where the whole merkle tree is calculated to verify the proof and to check if a specific identity belongs to a census and so is enabled to vote.

 ![alt text](./media/ZKP7.png "Merkle Tree")